Medicines & Supplements A to Z > Fluticasone

 CHINESE NAME: 氟替卡松

-COMMON BRANDS IN HONG KONG: Apo-Fluticasone, Avamys 鼻眼適, Cutivate 克廷膚, Dalman AQ, Dymista 鼻舒達 (Contains Fluticasone and Azelastine), Flixonase 輔舒良, Flixotide 輔舒酮, Flutiform 呼特康 (Contains Fluticasone and Formoterol), Relvar Ellipta 衛呼 (Contains Fluticasone and Vilanterol), Seretide 舒悅泰 (Contains Fluticasone and Salmeterol)
+BRAND NAME(S) IN HONG KONG: Apo-Fluticasone, Avamys 鼻眼適, Cutivate 克廷膚, Dalman AQ, Dymista 鼻舒達 (Contains Fluticasone and Azelastine), Flixonase 輔舒良, Flixotide 輔舒酮, Flutiform 呼特康 (Contains Fluticasone and Formoterol), Relvar Ellipta 衛呼 (Contains Fluticasone and Vilanterol), Seretide 舒悅泰 (Contains Fluticasone and Salmeterol)

 What is Fluticasone for?